-Exeter City v Notts County
+Exeter City 0-3 Notts County

 Corner, Notts County.
 Conceded by Troy Brown.

 Attempt missed.
-Terry Hawkridge (Notts County) left footed shot from the left side of the box is just a bit too high.
+Lloyd James (Exeter City) right footed shot from very close range is just a bit too high.

-Troy Brown (Exeter City) wins a free kick in the attacking half.

-Attempt saved.
-Jake Taylor (Exeter City) right footed shot from outside the box is saved in the centre of the goal.

-Attempt missed.
-Richard Duffy (Notts County) header from the right side of the six yard box is close, but misses to the right.

-Corner, Notts County.
-Conceded by Craig Woodman.
+Corner, Exeter City.
+Conceded by Carl Dickinson.

-Attempt blocked.
-Ryan Yates (Notts County) right footed shot from outside the box is blocked.

-Goal!
-Exeter City 0, Notts County 1.
-Lewis Alessandra (Notts County) right footed shot from outside the box to the bottom left corner.